sldag/awesome-mega-project/README.md

 - Storing images will cost too much RAM, needs to store only the useful informations
 - Possibility of doing pattern recognition knowing the map to target ROI to analyse instead of the whole img (maybe not really increasing perfs)

+#### In-Memory fuckoffs

+- Does VAC works like a keylogging fuck ?
+  - Anti-keylogging farts just to try
+- Does VAC and Windows like in-game thread injections ?
+  - Anal

 ### Memory analysis
 #### OllyDBG vs Immunity
 #### http://lmgtfy.com/?q=how+to+debug+gpu